Focus on Short-Duration, U.S. Non-Investment Grade Credit

 Key Takeaways

-The high yield (HY) market remains well positioned to withstand an increasingly dynamic macro environment, with particular attractiveness exhibited by shorter duration issues due to their inherently lower interest rate risk.
+The high yield (HY) market remains well positioned to withstand an increasingly dynamic macro environment, with particular attractiveness exhibited by shorter-duration issues due to their inherently lower interest rate risk.

 Looking ahead, asset class default expectations are projected to remain low due to several supporting factors including minimal refinancing risk in 2025.